 If you file an amended return by the due date of your original return, use the amounts shown on your amended return to figure your underpayment.
 If you file an amended return after the due date, use the amounts shown on your original return.
-For more information, see Arizona Department of Revenue Individual Income Tax Ruling ITR 02-4.
+For more information, see Individual Income Tax Ruling ITR 02-4 at www.azdor.gov.

-Complete line 1 if you are claiming an exception from the penalty because you qualified for federal relief under IRC § 6654.
+Complete line 1 if you are claiming an exception from the penalty because you qualified for federal relief under Internal Revenue Code (IRC) § 6654.
 You may claim either an exception from the penalty, or you may claim a penalty waiver.